The LeRay Mansion, Located On Fort Drum, A Place Rich In North Country History… And Hauntings?

 In 1935-36, the LeRay Mansion would go into foreclosure and be purchased in November of 1936 by Colonel and Mrs. Harold Remington of Paddock Street in Watertown.
 Within days, well-known local architect Albert M. Skinner, who designed many of the City of Watertown’s public schools of that era, would be commissioned by Colonel Remington to restore the LeRay Mansion as close as possible to its completion date c.
 1827.

-The Remington family would own and occupy the LeRay Mansion for five years, given until Oct.
-1, 1941 to vacate the premise as the United States Government filed a declaration.
+The Remington family would own and occupy the LeRay Mansion for five years, until Oct.
+1, 1941, to vacate the premises as the United States Government filed a declaration.

 On September 26, 1941, the Watertown Daily Times would report—

 The federal government having filed declaration to take the LeRay Mansion property near LeRaysville for the Pine Camp development, Colonel and Mrs. Harold Remington, present owners, will vacate it by Oct.
 1, it was said today.
 There is a possibility that they will make their residence at the Woodruff Hotel in this city during the winter, having not yet acquired a new property for their future residence.

 The estate being taken by the government now consists of the mansion and outbuildings, including farmhouse, large barn, tenant house and garage, and 640 acres of land at the present time.

 The government has offered to pay $50,000 for the property, which Colonel and Mrs. Remington contend is far inadequate in view of their accumulated investment and a condemnation commission after hearing testimony on both sides, including that of expert appraisers, will determine the amount the government must pay.